arouyan/lakeFS/docs/deploy/gcp.md

 ## Load balancing
 Depending on how you chose to install lakeFS, you should have a load balancer direct requests to the lakeFS server.
-By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.
+By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint that you can use for health checks.

 ## Next Steps
 Your next step is to [prepare your storage](../setup/storage/index.md).
 If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).